tranek/GASDocumentation/README.md

 The `Actor` with the `ASC` attached to it is referred to as the `OwnerActor` of the `ASC`.
 The physical representation `Actor` of the `ASC` is called the `AvatarActor`.
 The `OwnerActor` and the `AvatarActor` can be the same `Actor` as in the case of a simple AI minion in a MOBA game.
 They can also be different `Actors` as in the case of a player controlled hero in a MOBA game where the `OwnerActor` is the `PlayerState` and the `AvatarActor` is the hero's `Character` class.
 Most `Actors` will have the `ASC` on themselves.
 If your `Actor` will respawn and need persistence of `Attributes` or `GameplayEffects` between spawns (like a hero in a MOBA), then the ideal location for the `ASC` is on the `PlayerState`.

+**Note:** If your `ASC` is on your `PlayerState`, then you will need to increase the `NetUpdateFrequency` of your `PlayerState`.
+It defaults to a very low value on the `PlayerState` and can cause delays or perceived lag before changes to things like `Attributes` and `GameplayTags` happen on the clients.

 Both, the `OwnerActor` and the `AvatarActor` if different `Actors`, should implement the `IAbilitySystemInterface`.
 This interface has one function that must be overriden, `UAbilitySystemComponent* GetAbilitySystemComponent() const`, which returns a pointer to its `ASC`. `ASCs` interact with each other internally to the system by looking for this interface function.

 `ASCs` are typically constructed in the `OwnerActor's` constructor and marked replicated. **This must be done in C++**.